 In September 2013, I joined Umbrellium to build innovative digital products, with a team that included former Pachube colleagues.
 One of the products we created was Thingful, the world’s first Internet of Things search engine.
 I designed the identity, user experience and interface, and developed the front-end of the application for which we have a US Patent Pending.
 It got featured in HBR, Wired, New Scientist, GigaOM, among others.
 At the same time, I developed the mobile application and server-side logic that powered the Mini-Burble in Paris, an interactive light installation commissioned by Samsung.

 In mid 2015, I decide to start a consultancy service to collaborate with more companies than before.
 From making sure tight deadlines are met, to cooperating with teams on more complex deep-dives, I’ve helped well-known clients such as Barclays and Seymourpowell ship world-class digital products and experiences.

 One of the contracts was with Fathom, and it turned out to be my last.
-I initially joined as a consultant to help build complex data-heavy web apps for their clients (who range from tech start-ups to Tier 1 investment banks).
+I initially joined as a consultant to help build complex data-heavy web apps for their clients, who range from tech start-ups to Tier 1 investment banks.
 Initially, my focus was on custom data visualisations, and these were usually the centre-piece of the design and a crucial function of the apps.
-Along the way I was given more and more responsibility and eventually joined the team.
-As of January 2018, I became the Head of Technology for the London office — managing a team of 20+ top-tier frontend engineers.
+Along the way I was given more and more responsibility and eventually joined the team as Lead Engineer.
 I’m constantly in awe by how talented the folks are at Fathom and how, despite growth, it all feels like one big family.